marcin-lawrowski/wise-chat/readme.txt

 After you type a message use the key combination: Shift + ENTER

+= How to display a list of online users in the sidebar?

+Just use `Wise Chat Channel Users` widget.
+It displays a block containing list of online users for given channel.
+Go to `Appearance -> Widgets` and add `Wise Chat Channel Users` widget to the sidebar.
+You can additionally set:

+* title - a title for the block (it may be empty)
+* channel - a name of the channel (empty value means the deafult channel is used)
+* options - use here the syntax and list of attributes of `[wise-chat]` shortcode

 == Screenshots ==

 01. Simple configuration without a theme